Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2021

 With Covid in full effect we spend this time working hard to keep customers orders fulfilled in a timely manner.
-Behind the scenes we began development of a new BC3 barcode format, a new dealer portal, and enhanced our decal production capabilities.
+Behind the scenes, we began development of a new BC3 barcode format, a new dealer portal, and enhance our decal production capabilities.

 -